-Differences between the embedded client and the network client driver yet been identified.
+The following are known differences that exist between the Derby embedded driver and the network client driver.
+Note that there may be undocumented differences that have not yet been identified.
 Some differences with the network client may be changed in future releases to match the embedded driver functionality.